-2. Plan Implementation, Zoning, and Land Development Regulations

-After adopting a comprehensive plan, communities in South Carolina may implement it through any number of different tools, such as the adoption of a zoning map along with a traditional zoning ordinance or a form-based code; land development regulations, such as subdivision regulations; a unified development ordinance, which contains both zoning and land development regulations; a capital improvement program; and land use policies and procedures relating to topics such as annexation and the dedication of streets and drainage easements.
-In other words, while the comprehensive plan is a statement of policy, the implementation tools represent requirements that must be met, consistent with comprehensive plan policies, when land is developed.
+2. Plan Implementation, Zoning, and Land Development Regulations traditional zoning ordinance or a form-based code; land development regulations, such as subdivision regulations; a unified development ordinance, which contains both zoning and land development regulations; a capital improvement program; and land use policies and procedures relating to topics such as annexation and the dedication of streets and drainage easements.95 In other words, while the comprehensive plan is a statement of policy, the implementation tools represent requirements that must be met, consistent with comprehensive plan policies, when land is developed.